zachboyette/PersonalWebsiteGuide/README.md

 PersonalWebsiteGuide
 ====================

-A guide I created to help my non-programmer friends understand the fundamentals of creating and locally deploying a simple static portfolio website.
+A guide I made to help my non-programmer friends understand the fundamentals of creating and locally deploying a simple static portfolio website.

 <h2>FIRST STEPS: STUFF TO DOWNLOAD</h2>